buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

 #add#Texas#Dallas
 ```

-Add Los Angeles 50%, and change the percentage to 50% if Los Angeles was already present with a different percentage:
+Add Los Angeles at 50%, and change the percentage to 50% if Los Angeles was already present with a different percentage:

 ```
 #remove_all